Dryden McKay

-Dryden Dowd McKay (born November 25, 1997) is an American professional ice hockey goaltender for the Utah Grizzlies of the ECHL.
-He is the son of Ross McKay, a goaltender who played one game in the National Hockey League for the Hartford Whalers in 1991.
+Dryden Dowd McKay (born November 25, 1997) is an American professional ice hockey goaltender for the Bloomington Bison of the ECHL.
 After posting a shutout in a 1–0 win over St. Cloud State on October 8, 2021, McKay tied the record for career shutouts in NCAA DI men's hockey history with 26 career shutouts.
 He later won the 2022 Hobey Baker Award as the best NCAA men's ice hockey player.

 Early life

 McKay was born on November 25, 1997, in Downers Grove, Illinois.
 Father Ross McKay was a former goaltender who played one game in the National Hockey League for the Hartford Whalers in 1991.
 He was named after Montreal Canadiens goaltender Ken Dryden and wears number 29 in his honor.
 Although he grew up a fan of Carey Price, McKay favored Jaroslav Halák and Juuse Saros as inspirations due to their shared lack of height.

 Career

 Amateur

 On May 6, 2014, McKay was drafted by the Waterloo Black Hawks in the United States Hockey League (USHL) Draft.
 Prior to the 2015 Corpus Christi IceRays Main Camp, the team acquired McKay in exchange for a 2015–16 goaltender and a conditional 2016 draft pick.
 In December of that year, McKay was recalled by the Green Bay Gamblers of the USHL for six games.

 On November 18, 2016, McKay signed a Letter of Intent to play NCAA Division I ice hockey for the Holy Cross Crusaders of the College of the Holy Cross.
 However, after signing, he realized his family could not afford tuition and asked to de-commit but the school refused.
 After going through two appeals, he was allowed to de-commit and agreed to play with the Minnesota State Mavericks instead.
 McKay later said he chose Minnesota State because of its proximity to his family, hockey facilities and coaching staff, and their business program.